vivek-bin/Windows-UV/README.md

 - ### Document Viewer

-  view some set plain text files (some common programs)
+  view some set plain text files

 - ### Games

   + #### Guess the Number

+    basic game with three levels of difficulty

   + #### Tic Tac Toe

-    includes playing against another player, or against the computer
+    against another player, or against the computer

 ## How to run